ABOUT BOB WILSON

 CARBONDALE

-In 1979 Bob took a leave of absence from teaching to pursue his M.F.F. degree from Southern Illinois University in Carbondale.
+In 1979 Bob took a leave of absence from teaching to pursue his MFA degree from Southern Illinois University in Carbondale.

-During this time, aided by his experience at Barrington, he taught with an assistantship.
-It was at S.I.U. that Bob learned a new passion in glassblowing.
+During this time, aided by his experience at Barrington HS, he taught with an assistantship.
+It was at S.I.U. that Bob learned a new art medium in glassblowing.

 The year before arriving at Carbondale for Grad School, Bob went down to SIU to visit and interview with the head of the Fine Arts Department, Bill Boysen.

 "He was a terrific and knowledgeable artist and teacher.
-After making the personal decision to leave BHS for two years was a big deal -- a non-paid leave of absence."
+Making the personal decision to leave BHS for two years was a big deal -- a non-paid leave of absence."

 Bob, in the midst of a divorce, used part of the sale of a house in Lake in the Hills and money from an assistantship to support himself for two years.